Setting up PostgreSQL Database Server

 Add further entries according to the need, as far as they are already known.
 Additions are possible at any time later, but require a reload of the server, i.e. at least a short service interruption.

-For further details see the PostgreSQL documentation, chapter 20.3.
-Authentication Methods
+For further details see the PostgreSQL documentation, chapter 20.1.
+The pg_hba.conf File.

 Connection options